TasnimNoor15/DSP_Lab/Lab 04/README.md

 ## Submission Date : May 22, 2023

-## Experiment Name :

-## Finding the time delay between two signals from their auto correlation.
+## Experiment Name : Finding the time delay between two signals from their auto correlation.
 ---

 ## Theory:

 <p style="text-align: justify">
 Time delay analysis finds the delay (also called the “lag”) between two signals, that are shifted in time.
 It is the most important part of time-difference-of-arrival (TDOA) transmitter localization.For delay analysis, correlation in the time domain is widely used.
-The correlation function plots the similarity between two signals for all possible lags τ.
+The correlation function plots the similarity between two signals for all possible lags T.

 ```
                                                N-1
-                                       Corr(τ)=∑S1(t) * S2(t+τ)
+                                       Corr(T)=∑S1(t) * S2(t+T)
                                                t=0
 ```

 The peak of the correlation function occurs at the lag with the best similarity between the two signals, i.e. the estimated delay.
 [2]

 ```
-                                       τestimated=arg max(Corr(τ))
+                                       T_estimated=arg max(Corr(τ))
 ```
 </p>
 <br>